-Which Ultra-slick Coating Was Discovered by Accident?
+Which Ultra-Slick Coating Was Discovered by Accident?

 He eventually resorted to sawing the chamber in half in an effort to gain access to the inside and see what had thrown off his measurements.
 The inside of the chamber was coated with a white, waxy, and extremely slippery substance.
-Further analysis revealed that the material was a polymerized perfluoroethylene—a combination of the gas used in the refrigerant experiment, the iron in the chamber, and the high pressure had yielded what would become one of the best known chemical compounds of the 20th century.
+Further analysis revealed that the material was a polymerized perfluoroethylene—a combination of the tetrafluoroethylene gas used in the refrigerant experiment, the iron from the inside of the chamber (which acted as a catalyst), and the high pressure used during the experiment—which would become one of the best known chemical compounds of the 20th century.

 DuPont applied for a patent in 1941 and registered the Teflon trademark in 1945.
 While Teflon enjoyed early success in industrial applications (such as coating valves and seals in the pipes used in the uranium enrichment process for the Manhattan Project), it didn’t become a household name until the 1960s.
 In 1954, a French engineer by the name of Marc Grégoire—at his wife’s urging—created the first Teflon-coated frying pans under the brand name Tefal.
 In 1961, Marion Trozzolo introduced the first U.S.-produced Teflon-coated frying pan, dubbed “The Happy Pan”.